scivision/pybashutils/README.rst

 ==========
 bash-utils
 ==========
-Collection of Bash scripts I've made that may be generally useful
+Collection of Bash/Python/Matlab/Octave scripts I've made that may be generally useful

 =========   ===========
 function    description
 =========   ===========
-cupd        update conda packages (well, the ones I use)

-checkIP     Sends you an email automatically if your IP address changes

-getIP       gets your public IP address (not the internal NAT address)

-findtext    find text inside files matching pattern.

-mx          mount network share example using SSHFS
+cupd        update conda packages (well, the ones I use) checkIP     Sends you an email automatically if your IP address changes getIP       gets your public IP address (not the internal NAT address) findtext    find text inside files matching pattern. mx          mount network share example using SSHFS memfree.m   Estimates available RAM for Matlab/Octave under Windows, Mac, Linux checkRAM.m  check if a proposed N-D array with fit in available RAM (w/o swap)
 =========   ===========